Rectangle 19 1

 You must pass at least level A1 on the Common European Framework of Reference for Languages (CEFR) scale for your first visa application.
 You can choose to take a higher-level test.

 If you pass level B1 or higher, you can use your test result again when you apply for settlement after 5 years.
-Your test still needs to be on the approved list of qualifications and your test certificate must not have been withdrawn by the test provider.
+Your test still needs to be on the approved list of qualifications, and your test certificate must not have been withdrawn by the test provider.

 Approved test providers